This smashed brussel sprouts recipe makes one of the best low carb side dishes EVER!

 - Steam the brussel sprouts for about 20-25 minutes, or until they’re tender.

 - Allow brussels to drain in a colander while you prep the remaining ingredients.

-- In a large bowl, whisk together olive oil, balsamic vinegar, garlic, salt, pepper and sage.
+- In a large bowl, whisk together olive oil, balsamic vinegar, garlic, salt, and pepper.

-- Add brussel sprouts, pancetta, leeks and sage and toss to coat evenly.
+- Add brussel sprouts, leeks, and toss to coat evenly.

 - Spread brussel sprouts out onto a rimmed baking sheet.
 You want to leave room between the brussels as we’ll be “smashing” them — you may need to spread them out onto 2 baking sheets.